Acting Navy Secretary blasts ousted USS Theodore Roosevelt's captain as 'naïve' and 'stupid' in address to ship's crew

 In his letter addressed to senior Navy leadership in Washington, D.C., Crozier warned, "We are not at war.
 Sailors do not need to die.
 If we do not act now, we are failing to properly take care of our most trusted asset -- our sailors.”

-Navy officials said some 155 sailors on the USS Theodore Roosevelt have tested positive for COVID-19.
-That's 40 percent of all Navy confirmed coronavirus cases.
-Of the crew of 5,000, the Navy has removed 1,800 sailors from the ship.
-Half the crew has been tested.
+Navy officials said some 173 sailors on the USS Theodore Roosevelt have tested positive for COVID-19, and 61 percent of the crew has been tested in all, with about 2,000 sailors moving ashore.

 President Trump said at the White House coronavirus briefing on Saturday that he backed Modly’s decision.